1999 FAI 1000

 The 1999 FAI 1000 was an endurance race for V8 Supercars.
 The event was held on 14 November 1999 at the Mount Panorama Circuit just outside Bathurst, New South Wales, Australia and was the thirteenth and final round of the 1999 Shell Championship Series.
 It was the first year that the traditional spring endurance race at Bathurst was part of the Australian Touring Car Championship.

 The race was the third running of the "Australia 1000", first held after the organisational split over the Bathurst 1000 that occurred in 1997.
 1999 was the 37th consecutive year in which a touring car endurance race was held at the Mount Panorama Circuit and the event was the 42nd race that traces its lineage back to the 1960 Armstrong 500 held at Phillip Island.

+The event's naming rights sponsor was FAI Insurance.

 Entry list

 57 cars entered the race, the first full field (55 cars or more) since 1990.
 Alongside the outright contenders, the "Privateers Cup" was contested by 28 Level 2 and 3 licence holders who competed in the sprint rounds of the 1999 season.
 20 Ford Falcons (12 AUs and 8 ELs) and 37 Holden Commodores (15 VTs, 21 VSs and 1 VP) were entered in the event.
 Owen Parkinson Racing, one of the 57 entries, withdrew their Commodore VS prior to the event.

 Paul Dumbrell made history as the youngest race starter (since surpassed by Cameron Waters in 2011) at 17 years, 2 months and 14 days; surpassing Bryan Sala's record (set in 1991) by a single day.
 Of the 114 drivers, only John Cleland came from outside Australia and New Zealand.
 Three-time 'Great Race' winner Dick Johnson made both his 26th and final Bathurst start.